ipfs/specs/API_HTTP.md

 If the fault is on the part of the API (e.g. a network failure or an error condition due to misconfiguration, etc) a `5xx` series status should be returned.

 In some cases specific status codes will indicate certain request outcomes and must be returned, these will be noted in the `Resources` section below.

+### Network behaviour

+Resource operations may involve making further network requests on behalf of the client - resolving [DAG]s, etc.

+If the remote connection is interruped, any inflight requests created as a result of the current operation must be aborted and torn down.

 ## Resources